Down from 8 Houses

 years of trying to ignore the cows,

-pigs, chickens, firewood, mulch, noise, debris, bamboo, etc. ,
+pigs, chickens, firewood activites, mulch, noise, debris, bamboo, etc.,

-neighbors do not want the Township to ignore required hardships
+neighbors did not want the Township to ignore required hardships

 for waivers, or ignore proper stormwater

-management, as they propose seepage tanks under streets they'd like to dedicate
+management, as they proposed such things as seepage tanks under streets

 a bull (literally) on their doorstep, as the codes here were